rhythmictech/terraform-aws-imagebuilder-component-ansible-teardown/README.md

 ```

 ## About
-This module bridges the gap allowing Terraform to create an EC2 Image Builder component which uninstalls Ansible on Amazon Linux 2 until native support for Image Builder is added to Terraform
+This module creates an EC2 Image Builder component which uninstalls Ansible on Amazon Linux 2.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements